-If you mail or hand deliver your application to the Department-
+If you qualify for an exception to the electronic submission requirement, and you mail or hand deliver your application to the Department-

 - (1) You must indicate on the envelope and-if not provided by the Department-in Item 11 of the SF 424 the CFDA number, including suffix letter, if any, of the competition under which you are submitting your application; and - (2) The Application Control Center will mail to you a notification of receipt of your grant application.
 If you do not receive this notification within 15 business days from the application deadline date, you should call the U.S. Department of Education Application Control Center at (202) 245-6288.